-The discrete system is then set up from discrete algebraic reformulations of the local GRF (2.6) with the polarizing conditions (2.8) and (2.9), in a manner that will be made explicit in Section 3.
-The resulting system has a 2-by-2 structure with blocktriangular submatrices on the diagonal, and comparably small off-diagonal submatrices.
+The discrete system is then set up from discrete algebraic reformulations7 of the local GRF (2.6) with the polarizing conditions (2.8) and (2.9), in a manner that will be made explicit in Section 3.
+The resulting system has a 2-by-2 structure with block-triangular submatrices on the diagonal, and comparably small off-diagonal submatrices.
 A very good preconditioner consists in inverting the block-triangular submatrices by back- and forward-substitution.
 One application of this preconditioner can be seen as a sweep of the domain to compute transmitted (as well as locally reflected) waves using (2.7).
-As shown in [99], the structure of the system ensures that the number of GMRES iterations grows at most as $\log \omega$ , provided that the m does not contain a large resonant cavity.
+From extensive numerical experiments provided in [103], the structure of the system ensures that the number of GMRES iterations grows at most as $\log \omega$, provided that the m does not contain a large resonant cavity nor micro-structures at the wavelength level with a preferred orientation aligned with the domain decomposition.